javalikescript/lha/README.md

 lha is a light home automation application

-> :warning: The project is still experimental.
+## Overview

-The application could be run on small computers such as the Raspberry PI or the WD MyCloud.
+The lha application could be run on small computers such as the Raspberry PI or the WD MyCloud.
 It is built around a scheduler and an HTTP server based on [luajls](https://github.com/javalikescript/luajls).
 The application allows [Lua](https://www.lua.org/) extensions and [Blockly](https://developers.google.com/blockly/) scripts.
 It exposes a [Web of Things](https://iot.mozilla.org/wot/) API.

 The engine manages the extensions, the things, the scheduler and a web server.
 The engine records thing property values in dedicated time based log files.

+## Extensions

 Available extensions are:
 * [ConBee](https://phoscon.de/en/conbee), Dresden elektronik ConBee REST API